Dunkl symplectic algebra in generalized Calogero models: Generalized Calogero model

-The generalized Calogero Hamiltonian \eqref{pi} is reminiscent of the isotropic oscillator and, hence, is amenable to the simple but powerful tools for the study of the spectrum, integrals of motion, etc. In particular, the Hamiltonian may be expressed in terms of the Dunkl analogs of the energy level's lowering and rising operators \cite{poly92,brink},
+The generalized Calogero Hamiltonian \eqref{pi} bears resemblance to the isotropic oscillator, making it amenable to straightforward and powerful tools for studying the spectrum, integrals of motion, and more.
+Notably, the Hamiltonian can be expressed in terms of Dunkl analogs of the lowering and raising operators for energy levels \cite{poly92,brink}:

-They play the same role as the particle creation-annihilation operators in the field-theoretical treatment.
-The last element in the Hamiltonian \eqref{Ha} is the permutation-invariant sum over all pairwise exchanges \cite{fh}:
+They serve the same role as the particle creation and annihilation operators in the field-theoretical treatment.
+The final component in the Hamiltonian \eqref{Ha}, which disappears in the free-particle limit, is the permutation-invariant sum over all pairwise exchanges \cite{fh}: